seerhein-lab/micgwaf/micgwaf-core/src/docs/index.md

 Micgwaf's WebappFilter recognizes mounted pages and forwards these requests to generated component classes A all other URLs are ignored by the filter (i.e. tomcat's standard behavior is invoked).
-This filter has the class com.seitenbau.micgwaf.filter.WebappFilter, needs the init-parameter applicationClassName which must be filled with the class name of the Application class.
+This filter has the class de.seerheinlab.micgwaf.filter.WebappFilter, needs the init-parameter applicationClassName which must be filled with the class name of the Application class.

 Micgwaf's HtmlDevelopmentFilter serves micgwaf-enriched XHTML pages without generating.
 This is specially